joemoose/dungeoneers.d20/docs/character.md

 Let’s see what equipment you’ve brought to your new adventuring life.

-You start with a heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, and 3d6 coins.
+You start with the following equipment:

+- a heavy hooded cloak of your choice of color
+- adventuring gear
+- travel rations
+- a dagger
+- 3d6 coins

 Choose **three** more items from the following list.
 You may choose an item more than once.

 - spear
 - shortbow and a quiver of arrows
 - sword
 - helmet
 - shield
 - hauberk
 - 50 coins